 CERIAS interdisciplinary students take a number of computer science courses, but all graduate in a department other than Computer Science.
 INSC degrees are awarded from the INSC interdisciplinary program via an associated department of record.
 Those departments currently affiliated with the CERIAS interdisciplinary degree include the departments in the Purdue Polytechnic Institute (formerly the College of Technology), the Brian Lamb School of Communication, and the departments of Philosophy, and Linguistics.

-The online Professional Master's Degree in Information Security program is hosted only by the Computer Science Department, and affiliated faculty are all in Computer Science.
+The online Professional Master's Degree in Information and Cybersecurity program is hosted only by the Computer Science Department, and affiliated faculty are all in Computer Science.
 The program does, however, allow two elective courses from an approved list, which allows students to take courses outside of Computer Science.

-While the online Professional Master's Degree in Information Security program does not aim specifically to prepare students for industry certifications, it has been commonly found that masters degree students in Computer Science with an emphasis in information security coursework have been very successful in testing for such certifications.
+While the online Professional Master's Degree in Information and Cybersecurity program does not aim specifically to prepare students for industry certifications, it has been commonly found that masters degree students in Computer Science with an emphasis in information and cybersecurity coursework have been very successful in testing for such certifications.